BSE: 533292 | NSE: A2ZMES | ISIN: INE619I01012

 b) Change in Composition of Board:

-During the period under review, following Directors have resigned from the directorshipof the Company:
+During the period under review, following changes in composition of the Board tookplace:

 |Sr. No||Name of Director||Category||Date of Resignation|